Conversion rate optimization

 Brand-led CRO is different

 Most CRO firms run mechanical tests.
-Change the button color, swap the headline, measure the lift.
-That work delivers a few percent here and there.
-It also avoids the harder question: why isn’t your buyer converting in the first place?
+They tweak a button color or a headline and measure the lift.
+That work delivers a few percent here and there, and it sidesteps the harder question: why isn’t your buyer converting in the first place?

 Brand-led CRO starts with the brand argument.
 What are you promising?
 What does the buyer have to believe before they act?
 Where does the actual experience break that trust?
-We design tests around those answers, not whatever the testing tool wants to try this week.
+We build the tests around those answers, and the thinking comes out of our brand strategy work.

 Why most CRO programs underperform